logo

 You can then use that amount within the billing cycle by using Admin Companion.

 • Non-Expiring balanceThis balance will only expire, when your subscription is being cancelled.
-While you are subscribed to a monthly plan, any remaining amount in this balance will be transferred to the next billing cycle.
+While you are subscribed to a plan, any remaining amount in this balance will be transferred to the next billing cycle.

 When you choose the automatic refill feature (see below), any payments based on that will go into the non-expiring balance.